Properties of quantum emitters in different hBN sample types particularly suited for nanophotonic integration: Results and Discussion

-Assuming that we have correctly identified that the most common inherent defects in the LPE hBN sample and the CVD-grown layer-engineered sample are the same defect, the linewidth of the CVD grown sample is an order of magnitude larger compared to that of the LPE nanocrystals.
-From our analysis this is mainly due to a larger homogeneous broadening.
+Stable emitters in CVD grown hBN usually exhibit larger spectral widths than those found in LPE samples.
+It has been proposed that emitters in CVD hBN may be more susceptible to spectral diffusion because of a smaller grain size \cite{vacha_inhomogeneous_1997} compared to LPE samples which may lead to more charge traps and it has been demonstrated that the overall linewidth can indeed be reduced by using a conductive substrate \cite{akbari_temperature-dependent_2021}.
+However, from our data we see that the broader linewidth is mainly due to a larger homogeneous broadening.
 This was further verified by fitting a Voigt profile to the CVD data with the homogeneous linewidth fixed to that of the LPE sample and letting the inhomogeneous linewidth float.
-This model fit less well than a Voigt profile with both contributions left floating which lead to a dominant contribution of the Lorentzian and hence homogeneous part of the broadening.
+This model fits less well than a Voigt profile with both contributions left floating which results in a Gaussian width consistent with zero and thus suggests a dominant contribution of the homogeneous part of the broadening.
+Such a broadening can be a result of a quadratic interaction between thermal acoustic phonons and the emitter \cite{akbari_temperature-dependent_2021}.
+Why this electron-phonon coupling should be stronger for CVD grown samples compared to LPE samples remains unclear.
+Another option is of course that these two types of emitters have a different atomic origin or that background fluorescence is a bigger problem in those samples.